what does it mean when a fish has red eyes?

 If your angelfish isn’t getting enough food, it could be stressed from hunger.
 Overfeeding isn’t healthy, so many fish owners accidentally underfeed instead.

-When feeding your angelfish, make sure each one has about 30 seconds worth of eating time.
+When feeding your angelfish, ensure each has about 30 seconds of eating time.
 This indicates they’ve gotten enough food.
 Any more is too much, and any less isn’t enough.

 If angelfish don’t eat enough, they become aggressive and fight for the available food.
 As a result, the peaceful fish in the tank become fearful and stressed and are most likely to develop red eyes out of all your angelfish.